Get all the latest data for Warsaw

 Does a property price drop look likely in Warsaw as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Warsaw over the next 12 months appears low, because the market is supported by strong employment, active mortgage demand, and no signs of distressed selling.
+As of early 2026, the likelihood of a meaningful property price drop in Warsaw over the next 12 months is low, because the combination of rising mortgage demand, steady job growth, and limited new supply in central districts creates a floor under prices.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Warsaw.